cyberphantom52/DSA_Vault/Algorithms/Kadane's Algorithm.md

 - **Efficiency:** Kadane's Algorithm has a time complexity of $O(n)$, which  makes it a great solution for large datasets.
 - **Simplicity:** Easy to understand and implement compared to other algorithms such as the [[Divide And Conquer]] algorithm.
 - **Space Complexity:**  $O(1)$
-- **Dynamic Programming:** Kadane's Algorithm is a classic example of [[dynamic programming]], a technique that breaks down a problem into smaller sub problems and stores the solutions to these sub problems to avoid redundant computation.
+- **Dynamic Programming:** Kadane's Algorithm is a classic example of [[Dynamic Programming]], a technique that breaks down a problem into smaller sub problems and stores the solutions to these sub problems to avoid redundant computation.

 ## Disadvantages: